Automated Testing Strategy - Enterprise Guide 2025

 E2E (End-to-End) tests simulate a real user: they launch a browser, click buttons, fill forms, and verify results.
 These are the most expensive tests to maintain, but they provide the highest confidence that the application works from start to finish.

-The tool choice is a critical decision.
 Playwright or Cypress?
-Both are excellent, but they have different strengths.
-Let's examine them in detail.
+Both are good, but they have different strengths.
+Here is a detailed comparison.

 🎭Playwright